wichtounet/wichtounet.github.io/posts/2014/07/pm-011-a-simple-workspace-manager-for-git-projects.rst

 --------

 The main feature of this application is to show the status of every projects in a directory.
-The status of your projects can be queried by using :code:`pm status`.
+The status of your projects can be queried by using `pm status`.
 On my computer this gives something like that:

 .. image:: /images/pm_status.png